rockrep/mini3-todofire/README.md

 ![React Components Visualized](http://tylermcginnis.com/ReactWeek/todo-react-components.png)
 The darker the red the more nested the components are.
  - App is our overall component
- - ListContainer is the component of our todolist and the lists title
+ - ListContainer is the component of our todolist and the list's title
  - AddItem is the component of the input box
  - List is the component of every item in the list